A Brief History

 In these few examples you can see just how dangerous it can be to attempt to rescue a person or persons in peril.
 Good advice to would be rescuers is to take a moment to thoroughly think through the rescue attempt before rushing into a situation that perhaps can be worse than the original incident.
 Either way, we do applaud all those brave men, women and children (and of course, dogs), that valiantly try to rescue others even at the threat of death or serious injury to themselves.

 Questions for Students (and others): Do you personally know of anyone who risked their life to save another person?
 Do you personally know of anyone killed while attempting a rescue?
 Do you have any heroic rescue stories to share?
 Do you know anyone whose dog saved them or a family member?
+Please let us know in the comments section below this article.

 Your readership is much appreciated!